dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   f = float64('a')
 ```

 Whether implicit or explicit, converting a constant from one type to another requires that the target type can represent the original value.
-Rounding is allowed for real and complex float- ing-point numbers:
+Rounding is allowed for real and complex floating-point numbers:
 ```go
   const (
       deadbeef = 0xdeadbeef // untyped int with value 3735928559